Freechains/README/docs/join.md

 # Freechains: Join our Community

-After you join our community, it is possible to use an [e-mail client](MAIL.md) to interface with Freechains.
+There are some publicly available resources to find other users and interact in the community.

+Send a message to us!

 ## Public Resources

 - Chains:
     - `/`:     miscellaneous content
+    - `/mail`: miscellaneous content using the [e-mail](mail.md) format

 - Public Identities:
     - Francisco Sant'Anna